rodriguezd/rodriguezd.github.com/source/_posts/2013-04-03-day-7-cant-pln-for-the-unexpected.markdown

 And on a big, exciting, positive note, I received an email inviting me to interview for the [Flatiron School](http://flatironschool.com/)'s' summer session.
 Skype interview on Sunday.
 Looking forward to it.
 Keeping fingers crossed.
 If you don't know about the school, check it out.

-"*To accomplish great things, we must not only act, but also dream; not only plan, but also belive.* - Antoie France"
+"*To accomplish great things, we must not only act, but also dream; not only plan, but also believe.*" - Antoie France